GENCOA - EFFUSION CELL

 The pulsed cracker effusion cell is an innovative solution for single-stack sputtering, incorporating selenization/sulphurization.

 HIGH DEGREE OF FEEDBACK CONTROL

 The inclusion of a pulsed effusion cell to the process enables materials such as Selenium and Sulphur to be introduced during the sputtering of metals, allowing the controlled injection and dispersion of Se and S in application fields such as PV solar cells (CIGS processes).

 By using the effusion cell in conjunction with Speedflo, a high degree of feedback control can be achieved through input from a sensor within the process.

 Responsive and fast-active valve

 Active reproducible feedback control

-Areas of application include CIGS, monomeric vapors for barrier layers and organic vapors for OLED.
+Areas of application include CIGS, monomer vapours for barrier layers and organic vapours for OLED.

-Chemical sensor - direct measurement of chemical concentration of Selenium or Sulfur
+Chemical sensor – direct measurement of chemical concentration of Selenium or Sulphur

 Lower cost as compared to other methods